Need an outdoor side table or little bench? We built one using salvaged wood and pretty aqua blue paint. Take a look!

 At first, I was going to leave the reclaimed wood in its natural state.
-We built the side table using salvaged wood left over from our farmhouse dining table project.
+I do like the look of distressed outdoor furniture, so we built the side table using salvaged wood left over from our farmhouse dining table project.

 However, after I painted the adirondack chairs our son built in a soft grey colour (you can see the before pics of those here), I changed my mind.
 Instead, I went with a pretty aqua blue colour for a fresh summery coastal look.